pubky/pubky-backup/README.md

 ### Development mode

-Development mode is useful when working on the GUI: it auto-populates `AppState` and skips network calls.
+Development mode is useful when working on the GUI: it skips network calls by auto-populating `AppState` and returning mock data from `fetch` calls.

 **You do not need to enter a valid pubky in this mode.
 A default is preset.**